 As a church, we provide a number of different contexts for believers to obey the “one another” commands of Scripture.
 There are three primary ways to connect with fellow believers at Elmira Christian Center

-The primary way to connect with our congregation is by becoming a covenant member, committed and submitted to the other believers at ECC.
+The primary way to connect with our congregation is by becoming a covenant member, submitted to the leadership and committed to the other believers at ECC.
 It is our conviction that the Christian life can only be fully realized in relationships and community with others.

 1. Corporately | Lord’s Day Worship